Venezuela, a country blessed by vast oil reserves, seems to have an uncanny knack for killing businesses.

 The government’s rhetoric suggests that no one in the Maduro administration understands the difference between creating value and destroying it.
 At best, Venezuela's leftist leaders and backers simply say the government needs to be more efficient.
 Jordan Rodriguez, a reporter for the leftist television station TeleSUR, supported Maduro’s vow to nationalize more companies in a Monday column in the Correo del Orinoco newspaper: “Let’s do so, but taking into consideration that the only valid argument will be to be efficient.”
 After 15 years in power it should be clear that efficiency isn't in this government’s DNA.

 Venezuela’s government has tried and been unable to replicate what companies do for the economy.
-Venirauto, Venezuela’s joint venture with Iran to make cars, assembled no more than 3,595 vehicles in 2012, or less than 10 cars a day.
+Venirauto, Venezuela’s joint venture with Iran to make cars, assembled no more than Capital Controls in 2012, or less than 10 cars a day.
 That was a 14 percent drop from 2011, according to the latest data.

 The natural response by Venezuela’s government to the failure of state planning is to demand more from private- sector pockets.
 When Polar, the country’s largest food producer, said last month that production could suffer if the government fails to sell the company the $463 million in foreign exchange it needs to pay its overseas raw material suppliers, the state-owned AVN news agency suggested that Polar’s owner, Lorenzo Mendoza, personally assume his company’s debts.
 Mendoza “controls a personal fortune that amounts to $4 billion, according to Forbes,” the AVN article said.